Carole Feuerman

-Carole A. Feuerman (born 1945) is an American sculptor and author renowned for her superrealist art.
-She is recognized as one of the pioneering artists of the superrealism movement in the late 1970s and is best known for her figurative works of swimmers and dancers.
-Feuerman utilizes a variety of mediums including resin, marble, and bronze.
+Carole A. Feuerman (born 1945) is an American sculptor and artist working in hyperrealism.
+Feuerman utilizes a variety of media including resin, marble, and bronze.
+She has been included in exhibitions at the Smithsonian Institution's National Portrait Gallery; and Palazzo Strozzi in Florence, Italy.

-Feuerman’s works have been featured in institutions and exhibitions worldwide, including the Venice Biennale, Osthaus Museum, the 2024 Paris Olympics, the Galleria d’Arte Moderna in Rome, and the Medici Museum of Art.
-Some of her notable exhibitions include displays along Park Avenue, the Seaport, and Central Park in New York; Art d’Egypte in Cairo; the Smithsonian National Portrait Gallery in Washington D.C.; and Palazzo Strozzi in Florence.

-Feuerman’s works are included in the permanent collections of 34 museums and the cities of Sunnyvale, CA, and Peekskill, NY.
-Her work is included in the selected private collections: Steven A. Cohen, President Clinton, Dr. Henry Kissinger, and Malcolm Forbes.

-In 2011, she founded the Carole A. Feuerman Sculpture Foundation.
-She has five full-color monographs and has written her autobiography.

-Career
+Life and work

-Early Work–1989
+Early life

 Feuerman attended the School of Visual Arts in New York City, where she found work as an illustrator.
 She provided an illustration for The New York Times, and created album covers for Alice Cooper and the Rolling Stones.
 She made the cover image for the November 1975 issue of National Lampoon magazine.

+Public works

 In 1981, Feuerman was chosen by a jury at the Heckscher Museum on Long Island.
 She exhibited her works at Fordham University and was chosen to participate in the Learning through Arts Program conducted by the Guggenheim Museum.

-In 1985, Feuerman's Mineola art studio was filmed in the movie Compromising Positions, produced and directed by Frank Perry, and starring Susan Sarandon and Judith Ivey, who played Feuerman as the artist.
-The movie was featured in the Long Island Journal for the NY Times.

 In 1989, Feuerman began to work her first big marketing campaign with Absolut Vodka.
 Since Sweden did not allow the advertising of alcohol, Absolut Vodka's marketing plan was to push advertising in other areas of the world.
 Feuerman created life-sized figures within a glass display which were paraded in trucks on the streets of Los Angeles and Manhattan.